 To achieve equality of opportunity in education, we went on a tour of Anatolia with a training truck to provide this opportunity to the children in socioeconomically disadvantaged regions who have difficulty in accessing coding tutorials.
 Our Training Truck “Coding Tomorrow” covered more than 6 thousand kilometers in 2018 and reached out to 3.700 children in 13 cities.

-We touch the lives of people with technology solutions and initiatives designed to address the needs of different segments of the society such as Martyrs’ Families Fund, First6Years App and Red Light App.
+We touch the lives of people with technology solutions and initiatives designed to address the needs of different segments of the society such as Martyrs’ Families Fund, First6Years App and Easy Rescue App.